gegedenice/openalex-api-client/README.md

 - Simple and intuitive interface for OpenAlex API
 - Automatic pagination handling
 - Data digestion for works (simplified, flattened format)
+- Optional inclusion of work abstracts in digested output
 - Support for all OpenAlex endpoints (works, authors, institutions, etc.)
 - Comprehensive filtering and sorting options
 - Error handling and logging